 Financial instruments are contracts that simultaneously give rise to a financial asset in a company and a financial liability or equity instrument in another company.
-Financial assets and liabilities are recognized when the Company and Subsidiaries become part of the contractual agreements of the corresponding instrument.
+Financial assets and liabilities are recognized when the Group becomes part of the contractual agreements of the corresponding instrument.